ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 the other connection.

-An intermediary that does not want to be responsible for storing data that cannot be immediately sent on its translated connection would ensure that it does not advertise a higher flow control limit on one connection than the corresponding limit on the translated connection.
+An intermediary that does not want to be responsible for storing data that cannot be immediately sent on its translated connection can ensure that it does not advertise a higher flow control limit on one connection than the corresponding limit on the translated connection.